hashicorp/vault-client-dotnet/docs/System.md

 <a name="writerekeyverify"></a>
 # **WriteRekeyVerify**
-> void WriteRekeyVerify (WriteRekeyVerifyRequest writeRekeyVerifyRequest)
+> void WriteRekeyVerify (WriteRekeyVerifyRequest writeRekeyVerifyRequest, TimeSpan? wrapTTL = null)

 Enter a single new key share to progress the rekey verification operation.